334

 without craving and |blemish free::spotless [anaṅgaṇa]|;

-He has cut off the barbs of existence,
+he has cut off the barbs of existence,

 this is the final body.